-The effect of time frame on the estimated trends is analyzed by selecting only 10 RHBN stations with longer records, ranging from 75 to 93 years, and estimating consecutive trends using 30-, 40- and 50-year moving windows.
-Most of the RHBN stations with record length > 80 years are concentrated in southern Canada, particularly in Ontario (5 stations), New Brunswick (3 stations) and Nova Scotia (6 stations).
+[46] The effect of time frame on the estimated trends is analyzed by selecting only 10 RHBN stations with longer records, ranging from 75 to 93 years, and estimating consecutive trends using 30-, 40-, and 50-year moving windows.
+Most of the RHBN stations with record length >80 years are concentrated in southern Canada, particularly in Ontario (5 stations), New Brunswick (3 stations) and Nova Scotia (6 stations).
 Two of the selected 10 stations belong to CAT2 and the remaining 8 to CAT3, including one station from Quebec and another from Newfoundland with record length of 75 and 77 years, respectively.
 No long-term station is available for CAT1.
-Time evolutions of trends in time series of 1-, 7-, 15- and 30-day winter and summer low flows were obtained and those for only winter 7-day low flows are shown in Figure 10 for brevity.
+Time evolutions of trends in time series of 1-, 7-, 15-, and 30-day winter and summer low flows were obtained and those for only winter 7-day low flows are shown in Figure 10 for brevity.
 Depending on the chosen time frame, both positive and negative trends exist within the full record of observations for the same time series.
 Also, it can be seen that trends systematically change from positive to negative and vice versa.
-This reveals a tendency towards fluctuating behavior, i.e. many drought-rich years follow many drought-poor years (and vice versa) to produce a systematic behavior.
-It is possible that the systematic fluctuating behavior in low flow regimes may have associations with the large scale atmospheric circulation anomalies, including El Nino-Southern Oscillation, the North Atlantic Oscillation, the Pacific Decadal Oscillation, or the Arctic Oscillation, and it would be interesting to explore such associations in future to better understand the behavior of low flow regimes in Canadian rivers.
+This reveals a tendency toward fluctuating behavior, i.e., many drought-rich years follow many drought-poor years (and vice versa) to produce a systematic behavior.

-The positive trends for the full historical observations for stations 02EC002 and 02KB001 are found to be significant while the trends in observations for the 1974-2003, 1964-2003 and 1954-2003 time frames are not significant.
-Therefore, the estimated trends in observations of low flows for the past 30-50 years cannot be reliably assumed as representative of long-term trends.
+[47] The positive trends for the full historical observations for stations 02EC002 and 02KB001 are found to be significant while the trends in observations for the 1974-2003, 1964-2003, and 1954-2003 time frames are not significant.
+Therefore the estimated trends in observations of low flows for the past 30-50 years cannot be reliably assumed as representative of long-term trends.
 These observations suggest that the positive and negative nature of trends and their associated temporal and spatial interpretation appear to be closely tied with the chosen time frames.
-Given the history of evolution of temporal trends for the long-term stations, it is difficult to be certain if the temporal and spatial patterns of trends observed for the 1974-2003, 1964-2003 and 1954-2003 time frames will continue to persist into the future.
-Because of the sensitivity of trends to the chosen time frame, care must be exercised in the comparison and interpretation of trends in low flow regimes with corresponding trends in precipitation and temperature.
+Given the history of evolution of temporal trends for the long-term stations, it is difficult to be certain if the temporal and spatial patterns of trends observed for the 1974-2003, 1964-2003, and 1954-2003 time frames will continue to persist into the future.
+Because of the sensitivity of trends to the chosen time frame, care must be exercised in the comparison and interpretation of trends in low-flow regimes with corresponding trends in climate fields, e.g., precipitation and temperature.

 4.4.2.
-Long-term persistence (LTP)
+Long-Term Persistence (LTP)